 • You are now wearing a partial or full denture, and would prefer a fixed bridge of fixed-removable appliance.

 As with any dental treatment, it is individual to you.
-The number of implants needed, the treatment time and recovery period – your Collins Dental Centre dentist will create a specific treatment plan for you.
+Your Collins Dental Centre dentist, in discussion with you, will create a specific treatment plan for you.
+The plan will include the number of implants needed, the treatment time, and the recovery period.
 This will start with assessing the following requirements.

 Replacing a Single Tooth – If you are missing a single tooth, one implant replaces the root to which a crown is secured.